-Having a portfolio that’s well-balanced and can do well in a variety of economic environments is important.
+Having a portfolio that’s well-balanced and can do well in a variety of economic environments and limit drawdowns is important.
 Otherwise one is going to spend too much time simply trying to earn back money that was lost in previous drawdowns.

 For novice traders, they’ll never be able to make it back trading the markets, so that means earning it back through their day job and/or getting knocked out of the markets altogether.